 Related party Transaction date Transaction amount (reais) Existing balance Amount corresponding to the related party (reais) Term Loan or other type of debt Interest rate charged O. E. Setubal S.A.
-01.01.2014 R\$147,000.00 R\$0.00 Not applicable Indefinite No 0 Relationship with the issuer Other related parties Subject matter of the contract Rental contra ct Guarantees and insurance Not applicable 9 Termination or extinction Rescission up oon prior notice of 60 days.
-Nature and reason for the tran nsaction Rental of the head office where the company is located.
-The amount involved corresponds to the amount received in 2020.
+01.01.2014 R\$147,000.00 R\$0.00 Not applicable Indefinite No 0 Relationship with the issuer Other related parties Subject matter of the contract Rental contract Guarantees and insurance Not applicable Termination or extinction Rescission upon prior notice of 60 days.
+Nature and reason for the trans saction Rental of the head office where the company is located.
+The a amount involved corresponds to the amount received in 2020.
 Issuer's contractual position Creditor Banco Itaú BBA S.A.
 12.22.2020 R\$8,633.000.00 R\$0.00 Not applicable 12.22.2030 No 0 Relationship with the issuer Subsidiary of Itaú Unibanco Holding S.A.
-(Itaúsa's joint control) Subject matter of the contract Coordination services for the issue of Itaúsa's debe entures Guarantees and insurance Not applicable e Termination or extinction Not applicable 9 Nature and reason for the tran nsaction In December 2020, Itaúsa issued puneed for the issuance, Itaúsa contra December 2020 and included in the debentures. icted Banco Itaú BBA to c oordinate the process of disti ibution of debentures.
-This s amount was settled in 1 Issuer's contractual position Debtor Itaú Unibanco S.A.
+(Itaúsa's joint control) Subject matter of the contract Coordination services for the issue of Itaúsa's debe entures Guarantees and insurance Not applicable Termination or extinction Not applicable Nature and reason for the transaction In December 2020, Itaúsa issued public debentures in the amount of R\$ 1.3 billion for the acquisition of an equity interest in Copagaz.
+In view of the need for the issuance, Itaúsa contracted Banco Itaú BBA to coordinate the process of distribution of debentures.
+This amount was settled in December 2020 and included in the debt financing cost and it is expected to be allocated to profit or loss during the term of effectiveness of the debentures.
+Issuer's contractual position Debtor Itaú Unibanco S.A.
 12.22.2020 R\$1,300,000,000.00 R\$750,760,000.00 R\$750,000,000.00 12.22.2030 Yes CDI + 2.40% p.a.
 Relationship with the issuer Subsidiary of Itaú Unibanco Holding S.A.
-(Itaúsa's joint control) Subject matter of the contract Acquisition of debentures issued by Itaúsa Guarantees and insurance Not applicable 9 Termination or extinction Not applicable 9 Nature and reason for the tran nsaction In December 2020, Itaúsa issued pumentioned debentures were partially ublic debentures in the am y acquired by Itaú Uniban nount of R\$ 1.3 billion for the co. acquisition of an equity into erest in Copagaz.
+(Itaúsa's joint control) Subject matter of the contract Acquisition of debentures issued by Itaúsa Guarantees and insurance Not applicable e Termination or extinction Not applicable e Nature and reason for the trans saction In December 2020, Itaúsa issued pumentioned debentures were partially acquisition of an equity inte erest in Copagaz.
 The above Issuer's contractual position Debtor

 Related party Transaction date Transaction amount (reais) Existing balance Amount corresponding to the related party (reais) Term Loan or other type of debt Interest rate charged Fundação Itaú para Educação e Cultura 05.20.2020 R\$50,000,000.00 R\$0.00 Not applicable Indefinite No 0 Relationship with the issuer Non-profit foundation that belongs to the Itaú Unibanco Holding S.A. conglomerate.
-Subject matter of the contract Donation to the "Todos pela Saúde" (All for Health) Program Guarantees and insurance Not applicable Termination or extinction Not applicabl e Nature and reason for the tra Donation to the "Todos pela Saúde work of "Todos pela Saúde" is deve s effects on Brazilian sc ciety.
-The Issuer's contractual position Debtor
+Subject matter of the contract Donation to the "Todos pela Saúde" (All for Health) Program Guarantees and insurance Not applicable Termination or extinction Not applicabl e Donation to the "Todos pela Saúde" (All for Health) Program for the purpose of fighting the novel coronavirus and its effects on Brazilian society.
+The work of "Todos pela Saúde" is developed based on four principles: Inform, Protect, Care and Return.
+Issuer's contractual position Debtor